rogerboesch/zxnext-game/README.md

-# The ZX Spectrum Next Game with no Name
+# A ZX Spectrum Next Game

 I work on a ZX Spectrum Next Game for the following reasons: